top of page

 • boosts longevity

-The goal is to abstain from eating for 14 to 18 hours.
+The goal is to abstain from eating for 12 to 16 hours.
 If you skip breakfast and eat your lunch/brunch at 11am and dinner at 7 pm, you would give your body 16 hours of rest.
-If preferable, you can also skip dinner instead of breakfast.
+You can also skip dinner instead of breakfast.
+But if you are hypoglycemic, pregnant or breast feeding, fasting is not for you.

 If you want to up it a notch, you can introduce one or two days per week where you only eat 500 calories/day, or go on a prolonged fast a few times a year.

-Another option is to go once a month on a plant-based meal plan that lasts for five consecutive days, called the Fasting Mimicking Diet (ProLon®).
+Another option is to go on a plant-based meal plan that lasts for five consecutive days, called the Fasting Mimicking Diet (ProLon®).
 It includes soups, crackers, energy bars, drinks and supplements and was designed by Dr. Valter Longo from the Longevity Institute at USC who did much of the foundational fasting research.
-Despite being on a meal plan, you will reap the benefits of fasting.
+Despite being on a meal plan, you will still reap the benefits of fasting.

 Intermittent Fasting: News